activeviam/atoti-ui-migration/README.md

 Choose a key to identify this server and replace `"my-server"` by it.
 See [the Atoti UI tutorial](https://activeviam.com/activeui/documentation/5.1.0/docs/tutorial/runningAQuery#serverkey) for more details about server keys.

-Download the data model from your Atoti Server.
+Download the data model from your Atoti server.
 The URL of the relevant REST service ends with _"discovery"_.
 You can find the documentation for this REST service [here](https://artifacts.activeviam.com/documentation/rest/6.0.0/activepivot.html#cube_discovery_get).

 For instance, considering the Atoti server you used while going through the tutorial: